What to do in Winter in Okinawa?

 Winter in Okinawa

-There are also a number of poignant war memorials scattered across Okinawa, including the Peace Memorial Park on the south of the island.
-These thought-provoking exhibits, although sobering, are important to visit as a reminder of what the prefecture went through during World War II.
+There are also a number of poignant war memorials across Okinawa, including the Peace Memorial Park on the south of the island.
+These thought-provoking exhibits, although sobering, are important to visit.
+They’re a reminder of what the prefecture went through during World War II.

-Alternatively, for some light-hearted retail therapy, head to American Village, the Rycom Mall, or Naha’s Kokusai Dori (International Street), all of which offer endless opportunities to eat, drink and ‘shop ’til you drop.’
+Alternatively, for some light-hearted retail therapy, head to American Village, the Rycom Mall, or Naha’s Kokusai Dori (International Street).
+All of these offer endless opportunities to eat, drink and ‘shop ’til you drop.’

-Okinawa’s main airport is in Naha, in the south of the main island, and direct flights are available from most major Japanese cities.
+Okinawa’s main airport is in Naha, in the south of the main island.
+Direct flights are available from most major Japanese cities.
 From Tokyo’s Haneda airport, the flight takes approximately two and a half hours.

-Once in Okinawa, the best way of getting around the island is by renting a car, although buses and taxis are also available.
+Once in Okinawa, the best way of getting around the island is by renting a car.
+Buses and taxis are also available, but aren’t as convenient as larger cities like Tokyo.